lrskjr/Download-metadata-from-the-Royal-Danish-Library-s-COP-API/README.md

+**The Goal:**
-# Download Metadata from the Royal Danish Library’s COP API, parse each MODS XML record, and put the results in a pandas DataFrame, then export to Excel and CSV.
+Download Metadata from the Royal Danish Library’s COP API, parse each MODS XML record, and put the results in a pandas DataFrame, then export to Excel and CSV.

 **How you get the URL:**